What is a Strategic Management Model?

 Ans: The 5 stages of the strategy model are:

-- Goal Definition – Set clear, specific objectives for the business.
+- Goal Definition: Define explicit goals for the business.

-- Situation Analysis – Assess internal and external factors using tools like SWOT.
+- Situation Analysis: Analyze internal and external factors using tools such as the SWOT analysis.

-- Strategy Formulation – Develop strategies based on analysis to achieve goals.
+- Strategy Formulation: Design strategies based on analysis with the goal of attaining goals.

-- Strategy Execution – Implement the chosen strategy with resources and action plans.
+- Strategy Execution: Execute the selected strategy with allocated resources and formulated action plans.

-- Strategy Evaluation – Monitor performance and make necessary adjustments for continuous improvement.
+- Strategy Evaluation: Monitor performance and make necessary changes for continuous improvement.

-Strategic management is essential for organizations to secure long-term success and successfully navigate a competitive market environment.
-By understanding its characteristics and following a structured approach that includes goal setting, analysis, strategy formulation, execution, and evaluation, businesses can optimize resources, align efforts, and adapt to changing conditions.
+Strategic management is crucial for organizations to achieve long-term success and navigate a competitive market environment effectively.
+By understanding its characteristics and adopting a structured approach that involves goal setting, analysis, strategy formulation, execution, and evaluation, businesses can optimize resources, align their efforts, and adapt to changing conditions.

 Incorporating ethical practices and sustainability further strengthens stakeholder trust.
 Choosing the right strategic approach—whether classical, adaptive, visionary, shaping, or renewal—helps organizations stay competitive and resilient, ensuring sustained growth and success.